LlewBach/virtual-shelter/README.md

 [Back to top](#milestone-4-project---virtual-shelter)

 I would like to thank my mentor Ben Kavanagh for his guidance and support with this project and my year on this Web Application Development diploma with Code Institute.
+I will treasure his words of encouragement for the rest of my days.

+> <span style="font-size: 1.5em; font-style: italic;">"Sometimes you just need your finger pulling out of your arse."</span>
+>
+> Ben Kavanagh

 I would also like to thank Oisín from Code Institute's tech support for helping me set up AWS.